Sous Vide Salted Chocolate Pot de Creme with Bourbon and Espresso

 - Heat the cream in a pan over medium-high heat until the cream around the edges of the pan just starts to bubble.
 Do not let the cream come to a full boil.
 Remove from heat.

 - While the cream is heating, coarsely chop the chocolate.
-While the cream is hot, whisk in the chopped chocolate, espresso powder, sugar, kosher salt and bourbon.
+While the cream is hot, whisk in the chopped chocolate, 2 1/2 t espresso powder, 6 T sugar, kosher salt and bourbon.
 Whisk until smooth.

 - Whisk in egg yolks one or two at a time, whisking completely after each addition.
 Pour the mixture into a large measuring cup suitable for pouring.